-Chief of General Staff of the National Guard of Cyprus
+Chief of the General Staff of the National Guard of Cyprus

 Dear Lieutenant General Ilias A. Leontaris,

-On behalf of the Israel National Defense College (INDC), I would like to thank you for delivering an insightful and informative lecture to our participants in Cyprus earlier this month, as part of the academic tour of the INDC to Europe.
+On behalf of the Israel National Defense College (INDC), I would like to thank you sincerely for taking the time to meet with a select group of students and staff from the 47th class of the INDC earlier this month, as part of our academic tour to Europe, and for the insightful and informative conversation. .

-One of our core values here at the INDC is to continuously promote learning and expansion of knowledge through discourse and expertise.
-Your assessment resonated with the students and benefitted them greatly.
+One of the INDC's main goals during the academic yearis to teach and promote self learning and expansion of knowledge, including through dialogue with senior officials and experts.
+In this regard, your willingness and availability to meet with our group of students benefitted them greatly, by allowing them to get an important perspective in relation to Cyprus' national security challenges.

-Furthermore, I would like to express my highest appreciation for taking the time out of your busy schedule to meet with us, as this is yet another token of the meaningful cooperation and profound friendship between our militaries.
+Furthermore, the meeting was yet another demonstration of the meaningful cooperation and profound friendship between our militaries and countries.

 Sincerely,

-Mrs. Merav-Zafary-Odiz Chief Instructor Israel National Defense College
+Ambassador Merav-Zafary-Odiz Chief Instructor Israel National Defense College